Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Related Work

+Neural networks are more effective than hand-crafted models in detecting the traces of short-term heart activities from waveforms, enabling the ECG reconstruction at a higher fidelity.
+However, deep neural networks often have high demands on storage and computation resources, which hinders mobile applications.
+Most prior efforts prioritized the fidelity of reconstructed ECG and have not given sufficient attention to the utility of ECG inference for CVD diagnosis.
+In particular, the explainability of deep-learning-based PPG-to-ECG inference remains unexplored.
+Existing studies do not elucidate the relationships between PPG and CVDs, while such knowledge is crucial for understanding the impact of CVDs on heart function.
+The above-mentioned issues motivate us to enhance the model compactness, efficiency, fidelity, and explainability of ECG inference while benefiting downstream clinical applications.

-Deep learning has been successfully applied to cardiac signal processing and demonstrated impressive performance in many tasks, such as automated PPG and ECG interpretation \cite{Arrhythmia_NM,LocalVent,AggCardiac,Hypertension}, artifacts removal \cite{DenoisingECG}, waveform synthesis \cite{PGANs}, and vital sign measurement \cite{BloodPres,PPG_HR}.
-Hannun \textit{at al.} trained a deep neural network to classify 12 kinds of arrhythmia from single-lead ECG and have achieved cardiologist-level accuracy \cite{Arrhythmia_NM}.
-The work in \cite{AggCardiac} used deep learning to monitor the aggravation of heart diseases, where a neural network was trained to identify the pathological changes in ECG.
-To improve the accuracy of patient-specific CVDs diagnosis, Golany \textit{et al.} developed a generative adversarial network (GAN) for synthesizing the ECG waveforms of a patient \cite{PGANs}.
-Deep learning also eases the measurement of vital signs.
-The study in \cite{BloodPres} demonstrates that blood pressure can be inferred from PPG using a deep belief network, making it possible to monitor continuous blood pressure in a cuffless way.
+In addition to PPG-based ECG inference, deep learning has been extensively adopted in cardiac signal processing, such as automated PPG and ECG interpretation \cite{Arrhythmia-NM,LocalVent,AggCardiac,Hypertension}, artifacts removal \cite{DenoisingECG}, waveform synthesis \cite{PGANs}, vital sign measurement \cite{BloodPres,PPG-HR}, heart function assessment \cite{Cardic-Indices}, and biometric recognition \cite{ECG-ID}.
+Hannun \textit{at al.} trained a deep neural network for detecting rhythm-based disorder \cite{Arrhythmia-NM}.
+The network can classify 12 kinds of arrhythmia from single-lead ECG at cardiologist-level accuracy.
+Deep learning was also applied to monitor the aggravation of heart diseases from ECG \cite{AggCardiac}.
+To improve the accuracy of patient-specific CVD diagnosis, Golany \textit{et al.} developed a generative adversarial network (GAN) for synthesizing the ECG waveforms of a patient \cite{PGANs}.
+Deep learning also facilitates the measurement of vital signs.
+It has been demonstrated that blood pressure may be inferred from PPG using a deep belief network \cite{BloodPres}, making it promising to monitor continuous blood pressure in a cuffless way.